About

 Natalie Dreyfoos, DNP

 Before founding Dockside Psychiatry Clinic, I spent six years in inpatient care at Overlake Hospital Medical Center, working as both a medical oncology nurse and a psychiatric nurse.
-These experiences grounded my approach to care in patient advocacy, interdisciplinary collaboration, and respect for the complex ways physical illness and emotional distress intersect.
+This work grounded my approach in patient advocacy, interdisciplinary collaboration, and a deep respect for the ways physical illness and emotional distress often intersect.

-At Dockside Psychiatry, I care for adolescents and adults with a wide range of psychiatric concerns, including anxiety, mood disorders, ADHD, and the psychological impact of cancer and medical illness.
+At Dockside Psychiatry Clinic, I care for adolescents and adults experiencing anxiety, mood disorders, ADHD, and the psychological impact of cancer and medical illness.
 I see patients in Seattle and Duvall and offer an individualized, compassionate approach designed to help you feel understood, supported, and actively engaged in your care.

 I value open communication and invite questions throughout the treatment process.
 My goal is for you to feel informed, respected, and empowered as we work together toward healing, meaning, and growth.